 - 1) Reduce the demand for energy: The first stage in the energy hierarchy focuses on minimising the need for energy in the first place.
-This can be achieved through choice of location, orientation, shading and layout.
-Reducing travel demand has a significant role to play in reducing emissions including the use of home/community working. - 2) Maximise the energy efficiency of buildings: A 'fabric first' approach should be adopted through the use of sustainable design techniques and materials.
+This can be achieved through choice of location, orientation, shading and layout. - 2) Maximise the energy efficiency of buildings: A 'fabric first' approach should be adopted through the use of sustainable design techniques and materials.
 This includes high quality insulation, thermal performance, airtightness and efficient ventilation. - 3) Energy generation from renewable or low carbon sources: Once the maximum viable energy efficiency has been achieved through the 'fabric first' approach, the role of 'low and zero carbon generating technologies' to further reduce carbon emissions should be considered.
 Section 3F of the Town & Country Planning (Scotland) Act 1997 promotes the installation and operation of low and zero carbon generating technologies (LZCGT) in new development.
-All qualifying new buildings must therefore demonstrate that, in addition to meeting the relevant standard identified in (2) above, proposals must meet at least 20% of the carbon dioxide (CO2) emissions reduction standard through the installation and operation of LZCGT, rising to 25% by 2025.
+All qualifying new buildings must therefore demonstrate that, in addition to meeting the relevant standard identified in (2) above, proposals must meet at least 20% of the carbon dioxide (CO2) emissions reduction standard through the installation and operation of LZCGT.
 Where the proposals includes a listed building or is within a conservation area, the use of LZCGT must be balanced against the need to protect the integrity of the relevant designation.
-Guidance on the principles that should be applied in such circumstances can be found in Historic Environment Scotland's 'Managing Change in the Historic Environment' series document on Micro-Renewables.